top of page

 plant with high yields, it produces an abundance of ears.
 Plant crops at

-different times so you can enjoy corn all summer long.
+different times so you can enjoy it all summer long.
 We use metal crow

 hungry raccoons.